 - Includes treatment of areas found to contain mosquito larvae with larvicides and/or mosquito fish.

-- Haltom City uses mosquito fish as biocontrol agent, a predatory fish that feeds on mosquito larvae.
+- Haltom City uses mosquito fish as a biocontrol agent, a predatory fish that feeds on mosquito larvae.
 Additionally, the city utilizes larvicides...the biological insecticides that kill larvae.

 Abatement Options Utilized by Haltom City

 Haltom City has different options, dependent on the area being treated:

 The turbine air sprayer has a vertical spray reach of up to 125 feet and horizontal reach up to 450 feet and can discreetly and unobtrusively deliver larvicide treatments into hard to reach cryptic breeding sites of residential backyards, around construction sites, cemeteries and more.
 The system has been designed to allow for an application speed of 15 mph, much like that of traditional adulticide ULV applications.
 This piece of equipment will be utilized as part of a phased response to manage viruses of concern (mainly the West Nile Virus) at low levels in City.

 Use of this equipment is not meant to replace the responsibility of any resident in control of any premises in the Haltom City to maintain their property in such a manner that it's allowed to become a nuisance and/or detrimental to the public health and welfare.

 This piece of equipment will be utilized as part of a phased response to manage viruses of concern (mainly the West Nile Virus) at low levels in Haltom City.